hyperledger/fabric/docs/source/commands/peerchaincode.md

       --connTimeout duration                Timeout for client to connect (default 3s) --keyfile string                      Path to file containing PEM-encoded private key to use for mutual TLS communication with the orderer endpoint
   -o, --orderer string                      Ordering service endpoint
-      --ordererTLSHostnameOverride string   The hostname override to use when validating the TLS connection to the orderer.
+      --ordererTLSHostnameOverride string   The hostname override to use when validating the TLS connection to the orderer --tls                                 Use TLS when communicating with the orderer endpoint --tlsHandshakeTimeShift duration      The amount of time to shift backwards for certificate expiration checks during TLS handshakes
-      --tls                                 Use TLS when communicating with the orderer endpoint --transient string                    Transient map of arguments in JSON encoding
+      --transient string                    Transient map of arguments in JSON encoding
 ```